To view this document, you will need Adobe Acrobat Reader, a free download.

 - A diagnosis of disability or impairment that limits a major life activity;

 - A description of how the condition will impact the student within the academic environment;

 - A listing of reasonable, appropriate accommodations that will lessen the impact of the disability within the academic setting.

-NOTE: Our office maintains the ability to ask for more documentation to clarify how the disability will impact the student within the academic setting.
+NOTE: Our office reserves the right to ask for more documentation to clarify how the disability will impact the student within the academic setting.

 Documentation can be faxed or mailed (see below) to our office.
 Our fax number is: 513-556-1383.
 If you have any questions, please feel free to contact our office at 513-556-6823.
 Thank you.